matthiasmullie/minify/README.md

 Multiple source files can be passed, both CSS and JS.
 Define an output file for each file type with the `--output` or `-o` option.
 If an output file is not defined, the minified contents will be sent to `STDOUT`.

+You can also have each input file generate it's own minified file rather than having them be combined into a single file by defining an output path with an asterisk (`*`) that will be replaced with the input filename (ex. `-o "/path/to/minified/js/*.min.js"`), however you'll want to make sure that you wrap the path in quotes so that your terminal doesn't try to parse the path itself.

 #### Options

   * `--import-ext`/`-e` - Defines an extension that will be imported in CSS (ex. `-e "gif|data:image/gif -e "png|data:image/png"`)